The Salt Lake Tribune Honors Groove Technology Solutions with 2022 Top Workplaces Award

 As an administrator to an assisted living facility, you are familiar with the struggles that new residents face.
 Advances in technology are improving the lives of your residents and employees alike.

-Many aspects of technology allow your residents and patients of assisted living and nursing facilities to:
+Many aspects of technology allow your residents and patients of senior living communities to: